 ‘Meanwhile away from Sidcot the Westlake’s were busy organising an Executive Council to help facilitate the expansion of the movement elsewhere.
 In the first instance the Council consisted of Ernest (Westlake), Aubrey (Westlake), Robert Parker, (Aubrey’s old Cambridge colleague), John Murrish and Spencer Smith.’

 ‘Whilst the executive “gained” … it also lost a great deal by the departure of other people, particularly Murrish.
 Indeed the Westlakes’ were so worried for a time that the OWC might not survive the loss of Murrish that they spoke to the order having to await his return before things could progress in the manner they wanted.
 As it turned out this was never to happen, although quite why it did not is difficult to say.
 Whilst there is some record of Murrish engaging in woodcraft activities with the OWC in 1919, that is the last that is known of him.’

-Murrish was called up in 1916.
+Murrish joined the army in 1916.
 This was the year conscription started, in January for single men, July for married men.
 He organised his own sign up.
 As a school master he may have been encouraged initially to remain in his civilian role.
 He was back in Cambridge in 1919/1920 and continued to be involved and supportive of the 12th Cambridge and active at District level.
 He left the District in 1921 to take up a Head masters role.

 See also John Murrish and Ernest Thompson Seton under Individuals and Elsewhere